I’m a big fan of 4 channel amps for a lot of reasons. Seeing another budget amp maker like Rockville on the market really got me curious.

 The music quality was great, with crisp, dynamic highs and punchy bass.
 While it’s a teeny-tiny bit less clear than my old-school reference amps, it’s still very good for the money.
 When I say it’s “good”, I really mean it sounds very good.

 I even caught myself thinking about changing my old reference amps for more & more powerful Rockville amps.
 The watts per dollar value – and features and flexibility – are unusually good for the money.
 For a lot less than I paid for my old amps I could get 2 Phenom amps with more power and channels.

 I have to say, however, that unless you’re one of the pickiest audiophile listeners, you’ll really enjoy it.
 It’s a very clear, musical amp that has a ton of power just waiting to perform.

 While bridging the rear 2 channels to drive my 10″ test subwoofer worked well, in all reality it could use a bit more power if I wanted serious slammin’ bass.
 However, it’s not designed to drive a subwoofer with slamming bass – it’s a good compromise between price and power that can run the average system.

-With just a hair of 200W RMS available to my 4 ohm JL Audio sub, I got some very nice-sounding bass with a very reasonable amount of power and volume.
-(Note: If you need even more bass, I’d recommend picking up the mono channel version called the RXD-M0.)
+With 200W RMS available to my 4 ohm JL Audio sub, I got some very nice bass with a very pretty good amount of power and volume.
+(Note: If you need even more bass, I’d recommend picking up a good budget mono amp.)

-In everyday use it did really well and I had lots of power just waiting.
+In everyday use it did well and I had lots of power just waiting.